Author’s Bio

 Charles Cresson Wood, MBA, MSE

 Since 1979, he has worked as a technology risk management consultant, futures researcher, and journalist.
 His work in this area has included: (1) investigations into previously undocumented and unknown technological risks, (2) presentations and reports to top management about the nature of these new technological risks, and (3) compilations of plans and strategies for rationally and cost-effectively dealing with these new technological risks.
-As an example of the third category, he has developed computer-based models of new technological risks, as well as detailed contingency plans to deal with new technological risks.
-Mr. Wood is known for his ability to integrate information from many sources into a cohesive and rational situational analysis.
-To do this he uses various methodologies including quantitative risk analyses, scenario based business impact analyses, and qualitative professional opinion gathering approaches.
-In this capacity, he has worked with over 125 different organizations in more than 20 countries around the world.

-He is additionally the author of over 330 articles and seven other books.
+He is additionally the author of over 375 articles and seven other books.
 His most popular book, “Information Security Policies Made Easy,” is used by over 50% of the Fortune 1000 businesses.
 He has been quoted in publications such as Business Week, Cable News Network (CNN), Government Technology News, Investors Business Daily, LA Times, The Wall Street Journal, Time, and The Washington Post.

 Mr. Wood holds an MBA in finance and a BSE in accounting from the Wharton School of Business at the University of Pennsylvania.
 He also holds an MSE in computer science from the Moore School of Engineering at the University of Pennsylvania.
 He is a Certified Information Systems Auditor, Certified Information Systems Security Professional, and a Certified Information Security Manager.
 He has additionally passed the Certified Public Accountant examination.